zoremulla/REST_task_07/README.md

 1. Setup a virtual environment.
-2. Fork the repository for [Django REST Task 3](https://github.com/JoinCODED/REST_task_03/) in JoinCODED’s Github and Clone it.
+2. Fork the repository for [Django REST Task 7](https://github.com/JoinCODED/REST_task_07/) in JoinCODED’s Github and Clone it.
 3. Install the packages from the requirements file.
-4. Create a Restaurant create API view:
-    * It should use the same serializer as the update view.
-    * Get the flight id from the url.
-    * Create a `URL` for this view and test it in `postman`.
-    * Replace the api in the **frontends** `book` view with this api.
+4. Make your `FlightsList` searchable allowing requests to filter the list of Flight objects using their `destination` field.
+5. Make your `FlightsList` have the option of being ordered in any of the fields that the Flight model has.
+6. Test your api in postman.
 7. Push your code